 First Things First offers grant opportunities to address the specific development, education and health needs of children birth through age 5 (before kindergarten) and their families.

 First Things First distributes early childhood funds through both statewide and regional grants.
-Statewide grants are for programs to be implemented across regional boundaries and designed to benefit all Arizona children.
-Regional grants support regional partnership council funding plans approved by the Board each year.
+Statewide grants are for programs to be implemented across regional boundaries.
+Regional grants are for programs to be implemented in individual regions.

 Eligibility and Requirements